 Emerging Leaders Program

 The Emerging Leaders Program (ELP) is a one-week, intensive leadership program for students and young professionals from across Canada and beyond.
-Participants gain the skills to lead effective change across the health system.
-Since 2016, ELP has had a transformative impact on global healthcare by nurturing a community of future leaders.
+Participants gain the skills to lead across the health system.
+Since 2016, ELP has had a transformative impact on global health care by nurturing a community of future leaders.

 ELP focuses on leadership development through a teams lens.
 Participants work closely with each other to build and lead a collaborative team of engaged and supportive peers.
 Together interdisciplinary teams take on health-focused challenges in change management, conflict resolution, team engagement, strategic foresight, and design thinking.